 Now it is time for the final step.

 Now you type the subdomain URL in a browser (test.wpsum.com in my case) and you should see this screen:

-If you don’t, don’t worry.
+If you don’t see it, don’t worry.
 It may take 15-30 minutes for hosting to configure it.
 Or contact your hosting provider to solve the problem.
 But when you see that screen just follow the installation process.

 Choose the language, site name, username, password, email.
 Install and that’s it.
 You have a fresh WordPress site.
 You can build pages, create posts, etc.

 As you can see, it was not that hard creating a subdomain in cPanel.
 Subdomains are a great way to create separate pages for your website.
 It can be a little website on the website.